RalphAyala/github-tutorial/README.md

 ## **Repository Setup**
 To make a Repository you need to do this list of steps.

-1. Sign in to your c9.io account if u don't have one here is a link to get started and click "sign up".
+1. Sign into your c9.io account, if you don't have one here is a link to get started and click "sign up".
 Follow the instructions once you get in. [cloud9](https://c9.io/)

 2. Create a work space in the account to get started.